gabrielaterra/Macroeconometrics-HEC-Lausanne/README.md

 # Information flow directions using Granger Causality with intraday data

 This repository contains R scripts for analyzing the relationship between major stock indices (IBOV, SPX, and NASDAQ) using time series techniques.
-It is the final project for the first-year Macroeconometrics class in the MScE at HEC Lausanne.
+It is the final project for the first-year Macroeconometrics class in the MScE at HEC Lausanne completed in Spring 2023.

 ## Project Structure